Chemistry of Human Body Systems and Biomed Engineering

-The Chemistry of Human Body Systems is an exciting introduction to human physiology and anatomy for young people, particularly for those who like to conduct experiments and simulations.
+The Chemistry of Human Body Systems is an exciting introduction to human physiology and anatomy for young people, particularly for those who like time in the wet and engineering labs.

-The course explores the chemical and biological functions and processes of human body systems and how they interrelate to maintain human health.
+The course explores the chemical/biological functions and processes of human body systems and how they interrelate to maintain human health.
 Body systems investigated from this perspective include the:

 Students explore questions such as:

-- When we inhale air, how does the body recognize the parts of air, i.e., oxygen, that we need?
+When we inhale air, how does the body recognize and take in the parts of air, i.e., oxygen, that we need?

-Students engage in chemistry labs to investigate what happens within many organ systems.
-They develop demonstrations and engage in creative model building to help explore both structure of the human body.
+Students simulate physiological function through chemistry labs to investigate what happens within many organ systems.
+They build models to help explore organ structure and function and engineer designs to biomedical challenges.